 Many thought that the vine’s small grapes, and challenging ripening patterns marked it as similar to the wild vines which grow in the Georgian hills.
 However, upon tasting Usakhelouri wine, people realised that it was something of much higher quality.
 Usakhelouri is now produced both in Qvevri and in neutral containers, with no new wood maturation.
 The latter method generates a vibrant, high-toned nose of lilacs, violets, mint and pepper; the palate is similarly peppery, acidic and lightly tannic.

-It’s well worth trying this juicy, naturally semi-sweet red, and luckily Henry’s Wine’s stocks a particularly lovely, well priced example.
+It’s well worth trying this juicy, naturally semi-sweet red.
+Gvino UK have this lovely version from top producer Royal Kvanchkara, and Henry’s Wine’s stocks a particularly lovely, well priced example.